learninginnovators/learninginnovators.org/src/content/guides/unitdetails.md

 For a custom period,
 ### Andrew please add what happens for custom periods

-If you would like to enrol students before the system does it automatically, or unenrol students, for example when a unit code is incorrectly added and the wrong students have been automatically enroled, this can be done through the "Students" tab.
-Instructions on how to do this can be found in that section of this guide.
+If you would like to enrol students before the system does it automatically (on the second day of week 0), or unenrol students (for example when a unit code is incorrectly added and the wrong students have been automatically enroled), this can be done through the "Students" tab.
+Instructions on how to do this can be found in the "Students" section of this guide.

 ### Andrew If the cvs is updated will the system override this when it syncs with the system again?